VALAWAI/docs/docs/tutorials/mov.md

 This script generates docker image [**valawai/mov:latest**](#create-docker-image-from-source), if it is necessary, and start the [required software](#dependencies) using a [docker-compose](https://github.com/VALAWAI/MOV/blob/main/src/main/docker/docker-compose.yml).
-This last one has some variables that you can modify using a file named [**.env**](https://docs.docker.com/compose/environment-variables/env-file/) in the same directory of the script.For example, the next file shows how to change the MOV port to 8043.
+This last one has some variables that you can modify using a file named [**.env**](https://docs.docker.com/compose/environment-variables/env-file/) in the same directory of the script.
+For example, the next file shows how to change the MOV port to 8043.

 ```